-MR RON MCNEILLY, MR ERICH FRAUNSCHIEL AND MR JOHN M GREEN
+MR RON MCNEILLY AND MR ERICH FRAUNSCHIEL

-Mr McNeilly, Mr Fraunschiel and Mr Green have each been non-executive directors of the Company for more than 13 years.
-In addition, Mr Green was a member of the Company's Advisory Board for nine years before the Company listed.
+Mr McNeilly and Mr Fraunschiel have each been non-executive directors of the Company for more than 14 years.
 During the Reporting Period, the Board reviewed the independence of each of these directors and concluded that each director was independent.
 The Board has determined that each of these directors is free of any interest, position, association or relationship that might influence, or reasonably be perceived to influence, in a material respect, their capacity to bring independent judgment to bear on issues before the Board and to act in the best interests of the Company and its shareholders generally.
-In particular, the Board is of the view that, despite the number of years each has been a non-executive director and, in Mr Green's case, a member of the Company's Advisory Board, none of these directors has become so close to management that they are unable to exercise independent judgment in the best interests of the Company and its shareholders generally.